 One reason for the small sample size is that not every problem gives rise to a documented complaint.
 States need to gauge how informed state consumers are about voicing concerns or complaints regarding insurance;

 Conversely, the customer might not always be right.
 The presence of a complaint points to the existence of a conflict, but not the nature or the cause.
 A complaint could be the result of an insurer failing to live up to its obligations or the result of a breakdown in communications, but it could also be the result of unrealistic expectations on the part of the consumer.
-To address this concern, “confirmed” complaints should be distinguished from other consumer complaints;
+To address this concern, “confirmed” complaints, meaning complaints that have been confirmed by the the state insurance department as the insurer as being in violation or in error, (Link to definition in chapter 7) should be distinguished from other consumer complaints;

-There are some lines of insurance for which there are no useful complaint records, because the nature of the business makes it unlikely that consumers will file complaints or the insurance department does not have an active complaint resolution program.
+There are some lines of insurance for which there are no useful complaint records because the nature of the business makes it unlikely that consumers will file complaints or because the insurance department does not have an active complaint resolution program.
 For example, violations of disclosure requirements might never generate complaints because, in the absence of disclosure, consumers do not know their rights have been violated.
 Similar problems also arise when premiums or benefits involve complex calculations because of the nature of the product; and

 Some markets are inherently more prone to complaints than others.
-For example, this is likely to be true for the high-risk sector within any line of insurance.
+For example, this is likely to be true for the higher risk or non-standard sector within any line of insurance.
 Such differences must be taken into account before trying to compare the performance of different companies serving different markets.
-When problems appear with life insurance, they are less likely to become visible through the consumer complaint process.
-Similarly, complaints are more likely in lines of business where consumers have more frequent interactions with their insurer, such as health or personal auto, regardless of how serious the potential problems might be.
+When there are problems with life insurance products, they are less likely to become visible through the consumer complaint process.
+Similarly, complaints are more likely in lines of business where consumers have more frequent interactions with their insurer, such as health or private passenger auto, regardless of how serious the potential problems might be.

 Nevertheless, complaint information is still the single most useful source of currently available data for market analysis.
-Complaints provide a great deal of information about the industry, individual insurers and real-time consumer concerns, including emerging issues in the marketplace.
+Complaints provide a great deal of information about the industry, individual insurers, and real-time consumer concerns, including emerging issues in the marketplace.

 Complaint information is one factor that should be considered in the selection of companies for further review and in the determination of the nature and scope of that review.
 Identifying companies with consistently high levels of complaint activity can be a first step toward corrective action.
 Once an insurance department has determined that a problematic complaint trend is occurring, complaint data may be helpful in resolving issues for consumers in a number of different ways.
 Insurance department staff may want to meet with the company to review adverse trends and require the company to establish a compliance plan, which may include self-audits and refunds to consumers.

-Even in cases where a company turns out to have done nothing wrong, complaints serve as a compass pointing toward those issues where consumers need enhanced knowledge and awareness, allowing regulators to target efforts such as publishing brochures, speaking engagements at schools and community groups and placing public service announcements in the media.
+Even in cases where a company turns out to have done nothing wrong, complaints serve as a compass pointing toward those issues where consumers need enhanced knowledge and awareness, allowing regulators to target efforts, such as publishing brochures, speaking engagements at schools and community groups, and placing public service announcements in the media.

 Whatever system of recording and classifying complaints is used, complaint analysis must relate the raw complaint data to a meaningful analysis.
-Therefore, the centerpiece of a basic market analysis program should be the development and use of reports compiling, summarizing and comparing complaint information about the companies in a regulator’s state marketplace.
+Therefore, the centerpiece of a basic market analysis program should be the development and use of reports compiling, summarizing, and comparing complaint information about the companies in a regulator’s state marketplace.